keystonejs/keystone/docs/content/blog/a-year-of-releases-in-review.md

 - Fixing default values and ordering for various field types.
 - Addressing Prisma migration errors in non-interactive environments.
 - Correcting access and overflow issues in the AdminUI.

+## Keystatic-powered docs & blog

+A growing portion of the Keystone documentation (as well as this blog!) is now content-editable via [Keystatic](https://keystatic.com), another [Thinkmill](https://thinkmill.com.au) product.

+Keystatic shares common DNA with Keystone, but operates without a database.
+Instead, it stores content in Markdown/YAML/JSON/Markdoc/MDX on the local file system, and syncs it with the GitHub API.

+The content can be edited via a world-class Admin UI (powered by [Keystar UI](https://github.com/Thinkmill/keystatic/tree/main/design-system) and coming to Keystone soon!), but also directly from the [codebase's content files](https://github.com/keystonejs/keystone/tree/main/docs/content).

 ## Community Contributions